silksil/personalLearnings/productivity.md

 - Willpower Instict by

 ## Mental strategies
-### Don't wait for inspiration
-Inspiration is for amateurs,” Close says.
-“The rest of us just show up and get to work.”

 ### Snow-ball effect:
 > A tree as big around as you can reach starts with a small seed; a thousand-mile journey starts with one step. — Lao-tse